Deck plans, part 1

 Crew complement: 325 (52 officers + 273 crew)

-Embarked craft: 4 small cargo/personnel shuttlecraft, 4 mini cargo/personnel shuttlecraft, 12 micro personnel shuttlecraft
+Embarked craft: 4 medium cargo/personnel shuttlecraft, 4 light personnel shuttlecraft, 12 personnel shuttlepods

 Warp drive: SSWR-VII-C linear M/AM reactor with 4 Ultima nacelles